cloudflare/cloudflare-docs-engine/src/content/learning/how-the-cache-works.md

 ### `fetch`

 In the context of Workers a [`fetch`](/runtime-apis/fetch) provided by the runtime communicates with the Cloudflare cache.
 First, `fetch` checks to see if the URL matches a different zone.
-If it does, it reads through that zone's cache (or Worker!).
-Otherwise, it reads through its own zone's cache, even if the URL is for a non-Cloudflare site.
+If it does, it reads through that zone’s cache (or Worker!).
+Otherwise, it reads through its own zone’s cache, even if the URL is for a non-Cloudflare site.
 Cache settings on `fetch` automatically apply caching rules based on your Cloudflare settings. `fetch` does not allow you to _modify or inspect objects_ before they reach the cache, but does allow you to modify _how it will cache_.

 When a response fills the cache, the response header contains `CF-Cache-Status: HIT`.
 You can tell an object is attempting to cache if one sees the `CF-Cache-Status` at all.